Reunion Tower: Lighting

-At night, the globe at the building's top is illuminated with 259 custom LED fixtures, manufactured by Altman Lighting and Color Kinetics, a division of Philips Solid State Lighting.
+At night, the globe at the tower's top is illuminated with 259 custom LED fixtures, manufactured by Altman Lighting and Color Kinetics, a division of Philips Solid State Lighting.
 Wiedamark, a Dallas-based LED lighting company, led the development, installation and programming of the lights.
 The original lighting fixtures were conventional incandescent and every unit used 130 watts of electricity.
 The new LED lighting system with all of its color and animation capabilities requires less than one fifth of the electricity of the old system.

 Every fixture has a collaboration of several RGB LED lights that are diffused behind a 3/4-inch thick opaque glass cover.
 While each fixture is very large at nearly 16 inches in diameter, they function in exactly the same way as a pixel on a screen.
 By varying the intensity of red, green and blue, the system is able to create every visible color from pinks and purples to white.
 By moving these colors around the globe at a fluid rate, animations and movement are perceived.
 All 259 fixtures are controlled by Color Kinetics hardware to execute various computer-generated patterns and colors along the surface of the sphere.
 The DMX512 lighting protocol is used to communicate with the fixtures.
 Each fixture is manufactured from solid cast stainless steel and weighs over 20 pounds.

 The tower is an iconic landmark on the Dallas skyline, the lighting on the globe is often used for special events and holidays across the city.
 For example the globe is illuminated with festive animations during the winter holidays, lit green for St. Patrick's day and red white and blue for patriotic events.
 The globe was lit up in rainbow colors on June 26, 2015 to celebrate the supreme court ruling which legalized same sex marriage.